UX Designers, Are You Asking These 8 Product Design Questions?

 A product or UX designer who presumes to have all the answers will inevitably miss opportunities to improve their design and even jeopardize the success of their product.

 User experience questions start in the ideation stage, long before the product materializes: Will people buy this?
 Where are my competitors failing to meet consumer needs?
 How can I create value for my customers?
 Asking questions about the user experience is crucial throughout each stage of the design process.

 In this line of query, the options are endless.
 However, we have put together a list of a few great user experience questions to ask.
 This should get the ball rolling, the rest is up to you!

 Here Are The 8 User Experience Questions to Ask:

 This is the number one user experience question that UX designers should ask.
 Confusion is UX kryptonite — it means your user is not meeting their goals.
 Avoid at all costs.

 The best way to start combating user confusion is to perform user testing: Ask real users to complete tasks using your product.
 Once you find where the problem areas lie, you can start to tackle simplification.
 The solution will vary according to the website or platform, but these general tips will help get the ball rolling.

-- Add cross reference links: If the categories are causing confusion, make navigation easier by providing several routes to get to a desired result.
+D. Add cross-reference links: If the categories are causing confusion, make navigation easier by providing several routes to get to the desired result.

 Whether you are designing a site for online shopping or hoping to convert browsers to a paid subscription, the ultimate goal is to get users to buy from your platform.
 Asking this eCommerce user experience question forces you to examine and define any barriers to purchase.